 19 Harvard St.

 This store offers toys and games arranged by age and theme.
 But it’s not just for kids.
 Adults will find gems in the age 8-to-12 section, with classic board games, such as Scrabble, Apples to Apples, Battleship, and Connect 4.
 The store hosts free events that include educational games and various craft projects, popular with local families.
 The store’s name comes from a children’s book by David McPhail, published in 1976—the year the first store opened on Huron Avenue in Cambridge.
 It now has eight locations.

 22 Harvard St.

 Orinoco’s fare is rooted in traditional Venezuelan cuisine.
-Chef Carlos Rodríguez, who has taught classes in BU’s Culinary Arts Program, applies nuevo Latino techniques to bring out exotic flavors, an approach exemplified by the restaurant’s asado negro—slow-cooked beef roast served au jus with rice and sweet plantains.
+Chef Carlos Rodríguez, who has taught classes in BU’s Certificate Program in the Culinary Arts, applies nuevo Latino techniques to bring out exotic flavors, an approach exemplified by the restaurant’s asado negro—slow-cooked beef roast served au jus with rice and sweet plantains.
 The restaurant also has a full bar offering authentic South American wines, beers, and tropical fruit drinks and Caribbean-inspired specialty cocktails.
-Be sure to stop by on Sundays for the delicious brunch as well.
+Be sure to stop by on Sundays for the delicious brunch, as well.
 Owner Andres Brangér (CAS’84) carefully chose décor and placement to ensure that customers feel at home.
 One wall is festooned with a pyramid he constructed of pre-1950 black-and-white family photos, topped with a portrait of his mother.
 The eatery (there are two others, in the South End and Harvard Square) was named Brookline Village’s Best Neighborhood Restaurant by Boston magazine in 2018.

 Martin’s Coffee Shop